 Guests arrive into Antigua at the V.C.
 Bird International Airport located on the northeast corner of Antigua.
-There are many direct flights from North America and Europe as well as connecting flights via San Juan and St. Maarten.
+There are many direct flights from North America and Europe as well as connecting flights via San Juan and St. Maarten and other Caribbean islands.
 Charter flights are also available to the neighboring islands.

 North American Air Service: